 Natural Pest Control Methods for Home and Agriculture

-Crop yield is drastically affected by the infestation of pests.
+Crop yield is drastically affected by the pest infestation.
+So one can use following natural pest control methods

-And for this, many farmers rely on chemical and synthetic pest control methods which are harmful to human health and the environment.
+The conventional farming relies on chemical pest control methods that are harmful to human health and the environment.

-To prevent this untoward damage and enhance the crop yield, natural control methods can be adopted.
+To prevent this unwanted damage and enhance the crop yield, natural pest control methods can be adopted.

 Natural pest control methods